 As I walk, I think through the stories and the landscape shifts again.
 I imagine sitting on the back of a giant dragonfly, flying along the river that is the lifeblood of the world.
 I stretch my arms like wings and run across the rock.
 Again, the landscape shifts.

-I gaze toward where the spotted magical dogs live.
-Coyote trots across the dry lake bed toward me.
+I gaze to where the spotted magical dogs live.
+Coyote trots across the dry lakebed toward me.
 A modern magical dog?
 Coyote would surely think so.

 A springtime breeze rises from the river and dances across the top of the rock.
 Coyote mimes removing an imaginary mask from my face.
 He puts it on himself.